leoaviana/WoWmapperX/README.md

 I've tested it some time ago using Wine 8.0 on Manjaro, the application launches and the controller mapping feature worked fine (using a xinput compatible controller).
 I have not tested it since then but I suppose it should work but if it does not work there are some linux alternatives.<br/>

-However if you're trying using it on Android with Winlator or any Termux/Box64 based wine installation it will not work, the application just crashes and there is no useful log or exception information.
+However if you're trying using it on Android with Winlator or any Termux/Box64 based wine installation it may not work, but you also have alternatives.

 ### How much effort is required to get it set up?

-WoWmapper and ConsolePort are designed to work together to make the installation as simple as possible.
-Once ConsolePort and WoWmapper are installed, launching World of Warcraft will export a keybinding configuration file to the ConsolePort folder that will be loaded while ConsolePort is active, meaning that ConsolePort will not need to be calibrated in-game, and when you disable ConsolePort, your regular bindings are preserved underneath allowing you to easily switch between keyboard and mouse or controller gameplay simply by toggling the ConsolePort addon and reloading the user interface.
+WoWmapperX and ConsolePort are designed to work together to make the installation as simple as possible.
+Once ConsolePort and WoWmapperX are installed, launching World of Warcraft will export a keybinding configuration file to the ConsolePort folder that will be loaded while ConsolePort is active, meaning that ConsolePort will not need to be calibrated in-game, and when you disable ConsolePort, your regular bindings are preserved underneath allowing you to easily switch between keyboard and mouse or controller gameplay simply by toggling the ConsolePort addon and reloading the user interface.

 ### Configuration instructions

 **WoWmapper features an automatic configuration system that will set up your keybindings and icons in-game without any input.
-We recommend leaving WoWmapper's keybindings as their defaults and only changing the modifier layout.**
+We recommend leaving WoWmapperX's keybindings as their defaults and only changing the modifier layout.**

 By default, temporary keybindings will be exported to ConsolePort that will not make any permanent changes to your standard keybindings.
 These bindings are controlled by ConsolePort and you can switch from controller to keyboard and mouse by simply disabling ConsolePort, and back again by re-enabling it.
-Additionally, WoWmapper will configure the button icons within ConsolePort to match the currently connected controller.
+Additionally, WoWmapperX will configure the button icons within ConsolePort to match the currently connected controller.

-To change your controller layout, open the WoWmapper configuration and select *Key Bindings*.
-From here you can change which of the shoulder buttons will be used as modifiers, and select which button icons will be shown in WoWmapper and ConsolePort.
-Additionally, you may override the default WoWmapper bindings (this is not recommended).
+To change your controller layout, open the WoWmapperX configuration and select *Key Bindings*.
+From here you can change which of the shoulder buttons will be used as modifiers, and select which button icons will be shown in WoWmapperX and ConsolePort.
+Additionally, you may override the default WoWmapperX bindings (this is not recommended).

 If you make any changes to the controller layout or bindings, you must type `/reload` in-game or restart World of Warcraft for the changes to take effect.